Intacs® Treatment for Keratoconus

 Undo the Effects of Keratoconus

 Our offices provide free consultations for patients considering corrective eye surgery.
 Our team uses state-of-the-art technology to find a treatment that works best for your needs and achieve optimal outcomes.
-To learn more about Intacs corneal implants, contact us online or call our office at (703) 753-7224.
+To learn more about Intacs corneal implants or other treatments for keratoconus, contact us online or call our office at (703) 753-7224.

 “Dr. Holzman is the best - very honest, very professional yet very friendly and personable.”
 Ben E.